 Environmental holidays started springing up in the late 1960s.
 Before the sixties, environmentalists weren't sure how they could raise mass public awareness for their ideals.
 But everything changed after a massive oil spill in Santa Barbara in 1969.

-Inspired by the student protests against the Vietnam War, Gaylord Nelson, a U.S. senator from Wisconsin, realized he needed to create that same spirit of energy around the environment.
-And if he did, he could use his power as a senator to force it on to the national agenda.
-So he created Earth Day (Apr.
-22) as one of the first national days that brought attention to the environment.
+Inspired by the student protests against the Vietnam War, Gaylord Nelson, a U.S. senator from Wisconsin, realized he needed to create that same spirit of energy around the environment and if he did, he could use his power as a senator to force it on to the national agenda.
+So he created Earth Day (April 22) as one of the first national days that brought attention to the environment.